 Nursing home profits remain strong despite widespread abuse

-Posted on behalf of The Bell Law Firm, PLLC on Apr 17, 2012 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on Apr 17, 2012 in Nursing Home Information

 Last year, the United States Department of Health and Human Services announced that the Medicare reimbursement rate for nursing homes in West Virginia and elsewhere would be adjusted by 11.1 percent.
 DHHS officials felt the measure was necessary to "better align Medicare payments with (the) costs" of providing care.
 Not surprisingly, industry analysts decried the move and claimed it would devastate the market.